- Step 1: Save Your Hatches Into CAD

 4. Rotation: Control the rotation, by degrees, of the hatch pattern by typing in this field or using the slide.

 5. Layer: If you want, type the name of the layer where you want your hatch to be placed.

 Specifying a layer name here will place the hatch on that layer instead of the default, including when you're placing hatches for Area/Volume Reference Notes (RefNotes).
 You can refine your drawing setup routine by loading in the definitions of these layers that you define by using our Layer States tool to save a list of layers and their properties.

 The hatch pattern will be entered into the library you selected (in our example, the Site library), and will be available when you place that type of hatch.

-For information on placing hatches, see our Place Hatch page.
+For information on placing hatches, see our Place Hatch documentation.

 When you place your hatch pattern into both Model Space (with your scale set, and a Paper Space viewport set at the same scale), and in Paper Space.
 The pattern will automatically be scaled for the same look on both.